Top

 What is the Divorce Filing Process in Nebraska?

-The divorce process in Omaha.
-Nebraska, generally takes 8-10 months; however, it can be completed in as little as sixty days.
+The divorce process in Omaha, Nebraska, generally takes 8-10 months; however, it can be completed in as little as sixty days.

 • It begins with the Plaintiff filing a Complaint for Dissolution of Marriage.
 Immediately after signing, the plaintiff should serve their spouse with the documents.
 The plaintiff can either serve the divorce documents directly to their spouse or to the spouse’s family lawyer.